alexeygrigorev/llm-rag-workshop/README.md

 Extended workshop:

+* Creating a web interface with Streamlit
+* Running LLMs locally
     * Replacing OpenAI with Ollama
     * Running Ollama and ElasticSearch in Docker-Compose
-* Creating a web interface with Streamlit
 * Using Open-Source LLMs from HuggingFace Hub